octo-technology/OpenTezos/docs/ligo/write-contracts-ligo.md

 Lists and tuple will be detailed in the Collections part.

-The contract storage can only be modified by activating a main function: given the state of the storage on-chain, a main function specifies how to create another state for it, depending on the contract's parameter.
+Only the smart contract itself can modify its storage: given the state of the storage on-chain, a main function specifies how to create another state for it, depending on the contract's parameter.

 Here is an example where the storage is a single natural number without any entrypoint.
 ```js